This is a documentation for Board Game Arena: play board games online !

 • We check that clicked square has the possibleMove class, otherwise we know for sure that we can't play there.

-• We check that playDisc action is possible, according to current game state (see possibleactions entry in our playerTurn game state defined above).
+• Finally, we make a call to the server using BGA bgaPerformAction method with argument x and y.
+This call will check that actPlayDisc action is possible, according to current game state (see possibleactions entry in our playerTurn game state defined above).
 This check is important to avoid issues if a player double clicks on a square.

 {